 Home team will be responsible to provide the warm up pucks before games.

 The Major Hockey League will follow SHA and only recommend that a mouth guard be worn for games.
 No penalty will be assessed for not wearing one.
-Manitoba teams will follow Saskatchewan rules for this.
-There will be no penalty called for this in league games played in Manitoba.

 Teams will be fined $100 for every player that does not participate in the Annual All-Star Game.